A black and white dog standing on a grassy field in front of distant mountains under a partly cloudy blue sky.

 Hawkes Lookout Restoration & Protection

 The Trust collaborates with DOC Motueka to lead restoration efforts at Hawkes Lookout.
 Offering a range of volunteer opportunities, the Trust organises working bees for planting, clearing around new vegetation, managing pest plants, and conducting predator control.
-In a notable achievement in 2022, the Trust and DOC Motueka installed a macrocarpa seat along the path to the Hawkes Lookout viewing platform for public enjoyment.
+In a notable 2022 achievement, the Trust and DOC Motueka installed a macrocarpa seat along the path to the Hawkes Lookout viewing platform for public enjoyment.

 Line drawing of a snail with a coiled shell inside an orange watercolor background.